caiiiycuk/js-dos/v7/docs/react.md

 :::info

-Currently js-dos v7 packages provides only types information, you can't import actual implementation as js module.
+Currently, js-dos v7 packages provides only types information, you can't import actual implementation as js module.

 You need to set `emulators.pathPrefix` to point actual path to emulators, you can do this in `index.html` or in